wagtail/wagtail/docs/advanced_topics/api/v2/usage.md

 For example, when combined with the `type` filter it can be used to find the particular `blog.BlogIndexPage` a `blog.BlogPage` belongs to.
-By itself, it can be used to to construct a breadcrumb trail from the current page back to the site's root page.
+By itself, it can be used to construct a breadcrumb trail from the current page back to the site's root page.

 The `?descendant_of` filter takes the id of a page and filter the list